aspuru-guzik-group/Instance-segmentation-of-images-of-materials-in-transparent-vessels-using-GES-net-/README.md

-﻿# Hierarchical instance/semantic segmentation of materials and vessels
+﻿# Hierarchical instance/semantic segmentation of materials inside mostly transpernt vessels  in chemistry labratory and other setting

 ## General